 Davidson & Company LLP, of Vancouver, British Columbia have been the auditors for the Company in Canada since August 15, 1997.
-Pilot Partners, Australia have been the Company's auditors in Australia since August 29, 2013, prior to that the Company's Australian Auditors were Crowe Horwath, Melbourne.
+Hayes Knight have been the Company's auditors in Australia since August 28, 2014, prior to that the Company's Australian Auditors were Pilot Partners (from August 29, 2013) and Crowe Horwath, Melbourne (pre August 29, 2013).